pedroborges/kirby-autogit/readme.md

 > Don't forget to pass the `secret` as an argument.

+> Webhooks we only be enabled when the remote repository defined in the `autogit.remote.name` option exists.
+Add one by running `git remote add <name> <url>`.

 To pull changes on your server every time the remote repo receives a new push, go to **your repo** on Bitbucket/Github/Gitlab then navigate to `settings` > `webhooks` > `add webhook` (these steps are almost the same across all providers).

 - URL: `https://yousite.com/autogit/pull?secret=MySuperSecret16`